etkecc/ansible/README.md

 * **cinny** - [cinny.in](https://cinny.in) matrix web client installation
 * <s>nginx-proxy-health</s> - simple healthcheck, based on systemd units.
 Works pretty bad, don't use it.
 * **nginx-proxy-website** - host a static website on your base domain.
-Pull it from git repo, run an arbitrary command (like `hugo`) and upload the results to your server
+Pull it from a git repo, run an arbitrary command (like `hugo`) and upload the results to your server
 * **restart** - one-by-one restarts (opposed to the `--tags start` that will stop all the services and start them after that)

 ### Non-Matrix components